Nexford University helps solve the $1.5 trillion student debt problem

 Nexford’s relevant, online educational model, therefore, addresses the systemic skill-gaps.
 Its students master the skills they need for day one at work, such as how to present a business strategy.

 In addition, students pay flat-fee monthly tuition similar to a monthly phone bill, which is designed to be less of a burden.
 Learners are never locked into a long-term commitment and pay the same monthly fee regardless of the number of courses or credits, the faster you finish the less you pay.
-An MBA learner, for example, can earn their entire master’s degree for around $2,800 in total.

 As well as paying as you go, Nexford’s model is competency-based, meaning it allows you to learn as you go and finish at a pace that best suits your learning preferences.